qemu/qemu/python/README.rst

 - ``PACKAGE.rst`` is used as the README file that is visible on PyPI.org.
 - ``Pipfile`` is used by Pipenv to generate ``Pipfile.lock``.
 - ``Pipfile.lock`` is a set of pinned package dependencies that this package is tested under in our CI suite.
-It is used by ``make venv-check``.
+It is used by ``make check-pipenv``.
 - ``README.rst`` you are here!
 - ``VERSION`` contains the PEP-440 compliant version used to describe this package; it is referenced by ``setup.cfg``.